benedetta-mariani/brain-criticality-project/README.md

 ```
    where ```dataset``` is a tri/bidimensional array (shape = temporal dim x spatial dims) of discretized signals and ```interv``` is the width of the chosen temporal bin to bin the data.

-- Detailed instructions in the tutorial notebook
+- Detailed instructions in the tutorial .py file

 # OrnsteinUhlenbeck.C
 is a C++ (ROOT) implementation of a multivariate Ornstein Uhlenbeck process on a network with a diffusion coefficient that varies in time (here accordingly to a thresholded Ornstein Uhlenbeck process), as a minimal model for neural activity.
 The process at node i evolves according to the equation: